Scentience/docs-api/model-cards-diffusion-egnn.md

 [![Open in Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/kordelfrance/diffusion-graph-olfaction-models)

-An open-sourced diffusion-based equivariant graph neural network (DEGNN) for olfaction-vision-language tasks.
+The Scentience diffusion-based equivariant graph neural network (DEGNN) is designed for associating observed molecular objects with similar olfactory descriptors for olfaction-vision-language tasks.

+_Please note that all Scentience machine learning models are **for research purposes only**._ Scentience does not claim any specific performance beyond the model cards nor for any specific applications.

+For more information on Scentience privacy and data policies, please observe the [Scentience Privacy Policy](https://scentience.ai/app-privacy-policy).

 ---